Solar power in Ukraine: Large scale solar power parks

-In Spring 2024 solar helped the country to export power during the daytime.
+In the spring of 2024, solar helped the country to export power during the daytime.

 Economics

 In 2019, changes were announced to the Ukrainian energy market operations that have significant impacts on the growth and operation of large scale solar facilities in Ukraine.
 These include a new generous feed-in-tariff scheme and the requirement for solar energy facilities to provide their own energy generation forecasts.

 The head of the Ukrainian Association of Renewable Energy, writing in 2024, said that solar farms were no longer profitable because they were being curtailed so much to stabilise the grid.
 He said that the grid could be made more stable by improving interconnection with other ENTSO-E countries.

 Resilience

-Although solar farms have been attacked, they are generally more resilient than large gas and coal-fired power stations. as damaged panels and transformers can be quickly replaced.
-However all solar farms in the Kharkiv region are said to have been destroyed.
+Although solar farms have been attacked, they are generally more resilient than large gas and coal-fired power stations, as damaged panels and transformers can be quickly replaced.
+However, all solar farms in the Kharkiv region are said to have been destroyed.